Tracing Capital Flows

 A Long-Side Perpetual Premium

 We can use the perpetual futures market to add another dimension to our investigation of the confidence of new capital in the uptrend.
-First we employ the Futures Perpetual Funding Rate (7D-MA) to shows the appetite of speculators for paying a higher interest rate to take on leverage for long positions.
+First, we employ the Futures Perpetual Funding Rate (7D-MA) to show the appetite of speculators for paying a higher interest rate to take on leverage for long positions.

 Considering the funding rate value of 0.01% is an equilibrium value on many exchanges, we look for deviations above this level as a threshold of bullish sentiment.
 The recent price bounce has been paired with a relative warming up of long-biased leverage in perpetual markets.
 This has pushed the weekly average funding rate to 0.05%.